 Pro Tip: Worried your images don’t look the way you expected after adding a new theme or template?
 Check your Filter settings.
 The theme or template may include a filter.
 Turn it off and you’re good to go.

 As we mentioned in the Logo section above, you can add your logo in the corner of your video for greater brand recognition.
 We recommend using a PNG file because it allows you to create a transparent background for your logo.
 For best results, we recommend using an image that’s at least 800 pixels on its longest edge.

 Once you upload your watermark, you can choose the corner where it’ll appear, whether it’ll be slightly transparent or solid, and how large it will be.

 A subscription to Animoto comes with a commercially licensed song library, filled with music you can use in your Animoto videos.
-Our Professional and Team plans include over 3,000 tracks, while free users have access to 50 licensed songs.
+A paid subscription includes access to over 3,000 tracks, while free users have access to 50 licensed songs.

 To access our music library, click on the Music button at the top of your workspace.
 Once the music library pops up, there are several ways to find a song for your video.